dreamking60/d3-start-to-finish-leanpub/manuscript/11 PRACTICAL Size the circles.md

-# Practical 4: Size the circles
+# Practical: Size the circles

 In this chapter we modify the Energy Explorer to size each circle according to its **renewable energy** percentage.
 (This is the percentage of a country’s energy mix that comes from renewable energy.)